mickmccann/MS3-Small-Jobs/TESTING.md

 # Bugs

+## Job Category Dropdown

+- Testing the live site on iPhone 11.
+On the edit_jobs page, I've noticed that the default dropdown menu is availaable to select an item as well as the styled Materialize.
+It's not there when I use Chrome Dev Tools to inspect the page.

 ## Mobile Side Nav

 - Having a bit of an issue trying to get the mobile side navigation to display when the hamburger menu is tapped.

-    - It's probably something very small which I'll resolve later.
     - Resloved this issue by ammending the file structure.

 ## Footer On Safari